sebasfalcone/better-work-notes/Dessign_Patterns.md

 ## Creational Design patterns
 They provide various object creation mechanism which increase flexibility and reuse of existing code.

-- **[Factory method](#factory-method)**: Provides an interface for creating objects in superclass, but allows subclasses to alter the type of objects that will be created.
+- **[Factory method](https://refactoring.guru/design-patterns/factory-method/cpp/example)**: Provides an interface for creating objects in superclass, but allows sub-classes to alter the type of objects that will be created.

 - **[Abstract factory](#abstract-factory)**:  Produce families of related objects without specifying their concrete classes.